nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 <img src="images/TaskBoss (all tasks).png" width="600"> <br>

 ## 1. Introduction
 Have you ever been overwhelmed with too many tasks?
 Perhaps a couple of these tasks might have slipped your mind.
 Well, TaskBoss is here to help you out!
 TaskBoss is a user friendly task manager which supports a wide range of features.
+Be the boss of your tasks, use TaskBoss today!

 ## 2. Quick Start
 1. Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>
+   Download the latest Java version if you are unable to run TaskBoss.<br>
    > Having any Java 8 version is not enough. <br>
    > This app will not work with earlier versions of Java 8.

-2. Download the latest `TaskBoss.jar` from the [releases](../../../releases) tab.
+2. Install the latest `TaskBoss.jar` from the [releases](../../../releases) tab.
 3. Copy the file to the folder you want to use as the home folder for TaskBoss.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 5. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
-6. Some example commands you can try:
+   Here are some commands you can try:
    * **`list`** : lists all tasks
    * **`add`**: `n/submit proposal p/high i/group project ed/tomorrow c/project`
-     adds a task named `submit proposal` to the TaskBoss.
+     adds a task named `submit proposal` to the TaskBoss
    * **`delete`**` 3` : deletes the 3rd task shown in the current list
-   * **`exit`** : exits the app
+   * **`exit`** : exits the app <br>
-7. Refer to the [Features](#2-features) section below for details of each command.<br>

 ## 3. Features